piizei/piizei.github.io/adxgeo.md

 The pipe with grep in the command is about filtering the 'non values' out.
 Otherwise the result will get really big.
 The gdal_translate AFAIK does not work with multiple bands when using xyz translation.
 In this case you need either convert each band to a different file and then merge them, or just write a python script that does the transformation using the GDAL library (or find one from Github).

-GDAL will generate some unwanted content in the begining of the file which you can remove with this command:
+GDAL will generate some unwanted content in the beginning of the file which you can remove with this command:

 `ex -sc '1d1|x' 2018.03.22.csv`